Mr12451/SkyrimVorePP/README.md

 * Swallow minigame
 * Find more people
 * Compatibility with futa mods
-* Compatibility with needs mods
-* Compatibility with survival mods
+* Compatibility with needs / survival mods
 * Compatibility with ostim?
 * Compatibility with devourment sound mod
 * Better WG (food, sprint, etc. should affect WG/Loss)
 * NPC Vore in combat
-* Non-combat NPC vore
+* Non-combat NPC vore (dialogue plugin includes this, but maybe add something more)
-* Vore personalities and preferences for NPCs
+* Vore personalities and preferences for NPCs (need a whole new dialogue plugin)
 * Capacity limits
 * Spells/Perks/Vore leveling
 * Vore gives stats/skill xp